Skuldwyrm/Heraldex/docs/readme.md

 ## Installation

 1. Clone the repository to your local machine.
 2. Due to CORS restrictions, the Timedex demo needs to be run on a web server.
-You can set up a simple local web server using Python or Node.js.
+You can set up a simple local web server using Python or Node.js or PHP.

 ## Usage